1170300714/LP-DiF/README.md

 Note that the CIFAR100 dataset is automatically downloaded by the torchvision's code, so there is no need to manually configure it.

 ### Pre-compute Gaussian Distribution of Old Classes
-The Gaussian Distribution of Old Classes of each dataset are release in [https://drive.google.com/drive/folders/1w5tIVP0gKnOFBcHa-24HlJDBRtvTfZxD?usp=sharing](https://drive.google.com/drive/folders/1w5tIVP0gKnOFBcHa-24HlJDBRtvTfZxD?usp=sharing).
+The Gaussian Distribution of Old Classes of each dataset are release in [google drive](https://drive.google.com/drive/folders/1w5tIVP0gKnOFBcHa-24HlJDBRtvTfZxD?usp=sharing).

 Download these .pkl files in ```./pre_calculate_GD/``` in the root of this project: